 The test voltage is 50Hz AC and normally in the range of 40V to 250V.
 The test voltage is current limited and so there is no hazard to the test operative.
 As the test voltage has the same nominal frequency as the mains supply the leakage paths are similar to those found when the equipment is in operation.
-Similarly, because the test voltage is not greater than the nominal supply voltage of the equipment under test measurements are not affected by transient suppressors, MOVs or other voltage limiting devices.
+Similarly, because the test voltage is not greater than the nominal supply voltage of the equipment under test measurements are not affected by transient suppressors, metal oxide varistors, or other voltage limiting devices, most commonly known as surge protection.